 Piriformis MRI is most often accomplished using a specific form of evaluation known as magnetic resonance neurography.
 This test can visualize the path of the sciatic nerve in relation to the piriformis muscle.
 However, traditional MRI is still very useful for a variety of piriformis pain syndromes and cases of suspected soft tissue injury.

 The FAIR Test for piriformis syndrome is perhaps the best manipulation evaluation technique for piriformis syndrome.
 Other common testing methods include all of the following specific techniques: the Freiberg Test, the Pace Test and the Faber Test.

-What is your piriformis prognosis?
+What is your piriformis pain prognosis?
 Make sure to discuss the likely results of therapy before starting any treatment regimen.

 Piriformis specialists are often chiropractors or massage therapists.
 Physician specialists are less common, since many doctors question the logic and actual existence of the diagnosis of piriformis syndrome.

 Which is the best doctor for piriformis pain?
 Should you trust a physical therapist, sports medicine doctor, chiropractor or other types of caregiver?

 Piriformis trigger points may be useful during diagnosis and treatment of some piriformis-related conditions.